LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

       }
    }

-This ViewModel models the data that is need to render and process our form.
-In order to add a tag to an event, our POST handler will need to know the IDs of the two objects in question.
+This class models the data that is need to render and process our form.
+In order to add a tag to an event, our ``POST`` handler will need to know the IDs of the two objects in question.
 Therefore, our ViewModel has required ``EventId`` and ``TagId`` properties.
 It also contains an ``Event`` property, which we will use to display details (such as the event name) in the view.

 Finally, the ViewModel has a property ``List<SelectListItem> Tags``.
-As with previous forms containing dropdowns, this property will be used to populate the ``select`` element containing the all tag options.
+As with previous forms containing a dropdown, this property will be used to populate the ``select`` element containing the all tag options.

-The controller requires an ``Event`` object as well as a ``List<Tag>`` object.
-The latter parameter will contain a collection of all tags pulled from the database when we call the constructor from within our controller.
+The constructor requires an ``Event`` object as well as a ``List<Tag>`` object.
+The list will contain a collection of all tags pulled from the database when we call the constructor from within our controller.

 Now, let's create the view template.

 ``Views/Tag/AddEvent.cshtml``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our template needs a form with two inputs.
-The more obvious input will be the select containing all tag options.
-But since we also need to submit the event ID in our request, we'll add a hidden input that holds the value of ``EventId`` from our ViewModel.
+The more obvious input will be the ``select`` element containing tag options.
+Since we also need to submit the event ID in our request, we'll add a hidden input that holds the value of ``EventId`` from our ViewModel.

 .. sourcecode:: html
    :linenos: